camillageber/camillageber/README.md

         self.architecture = ["design patterns", "POO", "SOLID"]

     def say_hi(self):
+        print(
-        print("Thanks for dropping by, hope you find some of my work interesting. ;)")
+        "Thanks for dropping by, hope you enjoy some of my work. ;)" )

 me = SoftwareDeveloper()